shaharoded/TAKAutomator/README.md

 pip install -r requirements.txt
 ```

-4. Comfigure validator and agent in `Config.agent_config.py` and `Config.validator_config.py`
+4. Configure validator and agent in `Config.agent_config.py` and `Config.validator_config.py` based on your need.

 ## Usage

 - The tool will validate the Excel file.
-- Iterate through required sheets (raw_concepts, states, events).
+- Iterate through required sheets (`ValidatorConfig.REQUIRED_SHEETS`).
 - Generate TAK XMLs one by one using GPT, validating each.
 - Valid TAKs are saved in TAKs/<sheet_name>/ folders.
-- Invalid TAKs are also saved with _INVALID_ suffix for manual review.
+- Invalid TAKs are also saved with _INVALID_ substring for manual review.
+Rejects will be printed in terminal.

 To test with a single TAK and avoid burning LLM quota, run in test mode: